|Black and tan, brindle, fawn, black

-Bullmastiff German Shepherd mixes are large dogs that will require a lot of food.
+Bullmastiff German Shepherd mixes are large dogs that require a lot of food.
 They can be quite expensive to feed.
-They will need high-quality dog food fed food appropriate to their size, age, and activity level.
+They will need high-quality dog food appropriate to their size, age, and activity level.
 Any questions regarding the quantity or frequency of feedings should be addressed with your veterinarian.

 Bullmastiff German Shepherd Mix Exercise 🐕

 German Shepherds can be high-energy pets and require a great deal of mental and physical stimulation.
 If left unchecked, they can become destructive.
 Bullmastiffs come with strength and endurance; they are not as energetic as German Shepherds but will still require exercise.

 Bullmastiff German Shepherds need daily exercise and will do best with various walks, toys, games, and other forms of play.
 As your dog grows, you can gauge what energy level your individual has taken on.

 Bullmastiff German Shepherd Mix Training 🦮

 Appropriate training and proper socialization are essential for this mixed breed.
 They are intelligent, headstrong, and protective.
 It’s recommended to begin training as soon as your puppy comes home.

 Bullmastiff German Shepherds can be trained very easily but require consistency on the owner’s part.
 Both parents are very eager to please and take to training very well.
 This powerful dog will come built to work; if you don’t put effort into training, you could end up with a sizeable dog that is hard to control.

 Bullmastiff German Shepherd Mixes are not ideal for first-time or novice dog owners.
 Any owner must be prepared to devote plenty of energy to training and socializing their dog.